-Recognize that there is also a healthy tension between the startup mentality (bullish chutzpah which drives a “do or die” founderdom) and the more subtle, indirect temperament needed from marketers who will drive your startup’s success.
+Accept and embrace the healthy tension between startup mentality (bullish chutzpah which drives a “do or die” founderdom) and the more subtle temperament needed from marketers who will drive your startup’s success.

 The marketing temperament comes out differently in every situation.
 But there are a few common things.

 - The ability to wait on decisions until we know enough to make them.

 - The ability to look for bigger strategic approaches to guide the tactics.
 Even a startup should NOT be relying primarily on tactics — but on a broader vision of the future for the product and company.